Topics

 What Northern Pass Needs

-Among its main requirements, Northern Pass needs 40 miles of new electrical lines to run across forest land from the Canadian border to Groveton, in northern New Hampshire.
-And in order to run the lines, Northern Pass must secure rights-of-way through the 40 mile tract, and purchase the necessary land along the route.
-Developers say after that, by and large, PSNH’s existing rights-of-way should be enough to continue transmission of power southward.
-The exception is an eight mile stretch of land spanning Concord, Chichester, and Pembroke.
-To make this happen, Northern Pass would like to have the right-of-way adjacent to the Concord Municipal Airport.
+Northern Pass needs 40 miles of new electrical lines to run across forest land from the Canadian border to Groveton, in northern New Hampshire.
+In order to run the lines, Northern Pass needs to secure rights-of-way through the 40 mile tract.
+After that, developers say, PSNH’s existing rights-of-way are enough to continue transmission of power southward.
+The exception being an eight mile stretch of land spanning Concord, Chichester, and Pembroke.
+To make this happen, Northern Pass also wants the right-of-way adjacent to the Concord Municipal Airport.

 The Controversy